websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/using-the-sidecar-or-embedded-elasticsearch.md

 ## App Server Differences

-While an Elasticsearch sidecar server is bundled beginning with Liferay DXP 7.3 and Liferay Portal 7.3 GA4+ Tomcat bundles and Docker images, there are some key differences if you're installing the Liferay WAR onto any supported application server.
+While an Elasticsearch sidecar server is bundled on Liferay DXP 7.3 and Liferay Portal 7.3 GA4+ Tomcat bundles and Docker images, there are some key differences if you're installing the Liferay WAR onto any supported application server.

 | Liferay DXP Flavor       | Default Elasticsearch | Pre-Installed | Requires Manual Intervention |
 | ------------------------ | ------------------- | ------------- | ---------------------------- |